stellar/django-polaris/docs/index.rst

 anchor_ for the purpose of withdrawing or depositing assets on the stellar network.

-Polaris is not a library or a framework; its an `extendable` `django-app`_.
+Polaris is not a library or a framework; its an `extendable` `django app`_.
 Like many django apps, it comes with fully-implemented endpoints, templates, and database models.

 To use Polaris, developers must implement it's provided